amplitude/redux-query/README.md

 ### `requestAsync`

-Similarly to how mutations are triggered by dispatching `mutateAsync` actions, you can trigger requests by dispatching `requestAsync` actions.
+Similarly to how mutations are triggered by dispatching `mutateAsync` actions, you can trigger requests by dispatching `requestAsync` actions with a request query config.

 ## Example